 There.
 I said it.
 It’s the world’s most popular server programming language in use today, used by 75% of all web servers.
-And I HATE IT.
+And I tolerate it.

 Why do I have beef with PHP?